emaan-arshad/Artificial-Intelligence/AI ASSIGNMENT/ASSIGNMENT 01/readme.md

 * **Dynamic:** Goals may change based on user preferences or evolving circumstances.

 #### *Best Agent Architecture*
-* **Goal-Based Agent:** Makes decisions to achieve user-defined goals (e.g., completing a daily workout or staying within a calorie limit).
+* **Goal-Based Agent:** Makes decisions to achieve user-defined goals (completing a daily workout or staying within a calorie limit).
 It selects actions that bring the user closer to those goals.
-* **Utility-Based Agent:** Assigns utility values to different states (e.g., better sleep = higher utility) and recommends actions that maximize overall well-being and long-term fitness success.
+* **Utility-Based Agent:** Assigns utility values to different states ( better sleep = higher utility) and recommends actions that maximize overall well-being and long-term fitness success.

 ---